stealthBS/demo1-repo/AI notes.md

   - And inside the chatbox only we can :
     - Ask anything in the prompt box through typing.
     - Ask anything through voice by clicking on '🎤Dictate' but, whcih actually works like speech-to-text.
     - Toggle/Enable '🎙Voice mode' to activate fully voice-based conversation only, in which ChatGPT also talks backs with us.
+It's actually 'Voice chat' or can say interactive chat.
     - Upload or attach images/files to ask a corresponding/related queries.
     - Toggle '🖼Create an image' feature to generate image through prompt.
     - Toggle '🌐Search the web' feature.